 The 12 month rule.
 One of the requirements for disability is that the impairment must last, or be expected to last, for 12 continuous months.
 Acute pancreatitis is debilitating and often requires hospitalization.
-However, disability benefits are not available for acute pancreatitis because this illness does not last 12 continues months.
+However, disability benefits are not available for acute pancreatitis if this condition does not last 12 months.

 The Listings.
-Listing 9.00 on endocrine disorders discusses pancreatitis.
-However, 9.00 does not contain specific criteria that establishes disability due to pancreatitis.
+Listing of Impairments 9.00 on endocrine disorders discusses pancreatitis.
+However, Listing 9.00 does not contain specific criteria that establishes disability due to pancreatitis.
 Thus, the Listings do not provide for disability due to this impairment.

 The legal framework to analyze this type case is provided by SSR 16-3p.
 This Ruling sets forth a 2 step process for the evaluation of the severe, debilitating abdominal pain pancreatitis can cause.
 First, the claimant must have an impairment “shown by medically acceptable clinical and laboratory diagnostic techniques that could reasonably be expected to produce the individual’s pain or other symptoms”.
 Thus, one or more of the tests described above must document an abnormality in the pancreas.